Tulip-Dev/tulip/doc/user/workspace.rst

 * *When I change the size of my edges, the layout stays identical, how should I proceed to modify that?*

-  Just like the color and the arrows issues, the program will not use the size value given for each edge if the size interpolation is enabled.
+  Just like the color and the arrows issues, the program does not use the size value given for each edge if the size interpolation is enabled.
 To resolve your issue, click on the size interpolation icon (|icon_wsm_edge_size_interpol_en|) in the quick access menu (see :ref:`workspace_diagram_main`) or check/uncheck the *Enable size interpolation* option in the Scene Rendering Settings (see :ref:`workspace_diagram_scene`).

 **Color/Transparency**

 * *I can not see the edges/nodes.
 Changing their color is not helping, what happened?*

   Before changing every parameter in your graph, check if the edges/nodes are *visible*.
 This option can be verified by checking the *Nodes* and *Edges* box in the column *Visible* in the *Layer* panel.
-For the edges, clicking on |icon_wsm_edge_visible_dis| in the quick access bar will realize the same action.
+For the edges, clicking on |icon_wsm_edge_visible_dis| in the quick access bar realizes the same action.

   If you have change the nodes or edges color manually, maybe you also have modified the alpha component, changing the color to be transparent.
 Selecting the edges or nodes and setting the alpha value to 255 in the color picker should solve the issue.
 Use the icons |icon_wsm_node_color_set| and |icon_wsm_edge_color_set| to do so.